pawarpa/pawarpa/README.md

 <h1 align="center">Hey there, Data Enthusiast! :eyes:</h1>

+> You would not want to eat a cup of flour, but bake it into a cake with butter, eggs and sugar for the right amount of time at the right temperature, it is transformed into something delicious.
+Like wise, raw data is unpalatable to the business person who needs it to make decisions.”

+<h3> About me </h3>

 I am a graduate student at **Northeastern University**, pursuing **Master of Science in Information Systems** with coursework focused on database management, business intelligence, data analytics, and visualization.
 With a strong academic foundation and hands-on experience, I'm passionate about leveraging data-driven insights to drive informed decision-making and solve complex business problems.

 - 🌱 I’m currently learning **dbt and Snowflake**